AQLIFE/TaskSystem/README.md

 ## The next goal of the project

-- Add GlobbalErrorCapture
+- Add GlobbalErrorCapture => Modified to add exception filter √
-- Introduce AutoMapper to my project
+- Introduce AutoMapper to my project √
+- Add model validation exceptions for all apis

 ### Requirements for the project development environment